 State transition on PizzaCoin contract

 Initial is the first state that is automatically set during PizzaCoin contract getting deployed.
-The contract state can be changed from Initial to Registration if and only if all the three children contracts (i.e., PizzaCoinStaff, PizzaCoinPlayer and PizzaCoinTeam contracts) have been created by a project deployer (a staff who deployed PizzaCoin contract).
-A project deployer can create the children contracts by invoking the following functions on PizzaCoin contract in no particular order: createStaffContract, createPlayerContract and createTeamContract (steps 1.1, 2.1 and 3.1 in Figure 3).
+The contract state can be changed from Initial to Registration if and only if all the three children contracts (i.e., PizzaCoinStaff, PizzaCoinPlayer and PizzaCoinTeam contracts) have been created by the project deployer (the staff who deployed PizzaCoin contract).
+The project deployer can create the children contracts by invoking the following functions on PizzaCoin contract in no particular order: createStaffContract, createPlayerContract and createTeamContract (steps 1.1, 2.1 and 3.1 in Figure 3).

 Once PizzaCoin contract’s state is changed to Registration, the contract is opened for registration.
-During this state, a staff can register a selected user as a new staff.
+During this state, the staff can register a selected user as the new staff.
 A player can create a team and/or join to an existing team.
-Furthermore, a staff is allowed to revoke some player from a specific team or even revoke a whole team if necessary.
+Furthermore, the staff is allowed to revoke some player from a specific team or even revoke a whole team if necessary.
 PizzaCoin contract would be closed for registration once the state is changed to Registration Locked.
-Later, a staff can enable voting by changing the contract state to Voting.
+Later, the staff can enable voting by changing the contract state to Voting.
 The vote would be opened until the contract state is moved to Voting Finished.
 In this state, PizzaCoin contract would determine the winning team automatically.

 Let’s summarize.
 In this article, you have learned how PizzaCoin contract and its dependencies were designed.
 Our design mainly focuses on an approach to avoiding ‘Out-of-Gas’ error while deploying PizzaCoin contract onto the ethereum blockchain.
 We adopted several advanced techniques such as contract factory pattern, proxy library pattern, contracts linking and so on.